EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 6. Repeat this sampling $$10^6$$ times, and make a histogram of the first-passage-time distribution and survival probability.
 Plot the survival probability on a log-log scale.
 What do you observe?

-The rest of these questions before syncing the Julia package are optional.
-But there is a lot of good insight here about why the exercise you just completed has the behavior it does.

-7. Read and complete the example on the microcanonical ensemble page.
+7. This question and the next are optional, but there is a lot of good insight here about why the exercise you just completed has the behavior it does.
+Read and complete the example on the microcanonical ensemble page.
 Implement the new sampling scheme and recalculate the escape rate.
 Now what do you observe on a log-log plot?
 As a hint, the rate will have a noticeably different time dependence.

 8. What has changed between our two examples which causes the escape rate to vary so significantly?
 As a final task, we should model the numerical results analytically.
     - In our ideal gas (constant total energy), the number of particles impacting the punch-out